 2. Storing the cut avocado in water

 As oxygen can quickly damage the surface of an exposed avocado, finding ways to create a barrier to prevent this from occurring can help prolong the freshness of the fruit.
-One way to do so involves using water to submerge the avocado to prevent air from touching the surface.
+One way to do so involves storing an avocado in water to prevent air from touching the surface.

 3. Tightly wrap the surface of the avocado with cling wrap